SecureworldProject/CHALLENGE_PASSWORD/README.md

 ##### Python and the Challenge loader
 This challenge is written in python and therefore it requires Python version 3.10 or later and the challenge loader (`challenge_loader_python.dll`) to be able to execute inside securemirror.

-##### Module easygui
-In order to execute this challenge correctly, it is necessary to have `easygui` python module installed in the executing machine.
-This can be done with any of the following commands:
-`pip3 install easygui`
-`py -m pip install easygui`

-##### Module lock
-This challenge requires user interaction so it uses the lock mechanism.
-The `lock.py` file is provided in this same repository.